News & Articles

 The airport and the specialist manufacturer enter into a contract whereby the specialist manufacturer will develop the facial recognition scanners with advanced capabilities.

-However, there is potentially some light at the end of the tunnel for UK businesses who claim SME R&D tax relief on customer-led R&D. HMRC recently lost a First-Tier (Tax) Tribunal case where they had challenged an SME R&D tax relief claim by a construction company.
+However, there is potentially some light at the end of the tunnel for UK businesses who claim SME R&D tax relief on customer-led R&D. HMRC recently lost a First-Tier (Tax) Tribunal case where they had challenged an SME R&D corporation tax relief claim by a construction company.
 HMRC argued that if R&D activities were part of a project to deliver goods or services that were being paid for by a client, any expenditure on that project should also be treated as subsidised.

 The judge, Harriet Morgan, made the following verdict: “it would be wholly out of kilter with the overall SME scheme if an SME were to be denied enhanced R&D tax relief solely because… it seeks to recover some or all of the relevant costs of the R&D under its commercial contracts with its client”.

-It is important to mention that while this judgement arguably decisively overturns HMRC’s recent repositioning on subsidised expenditure, it is not a binding decision in terms of interpreting the legislation.
+It is important to mention that while this judgement arguably decisively overturns HMRC’s recent repositioning on subsidised R&D expenditure, it is not a binding decision in terms of interpreting the legislation.
 This means that HMRC may continue to challenge the eligibility of customer-led R&D projects.

 A company undertaking customer-led R&D projects may, instead of ceasing to claim the SME relief or simply taking no action, may want to consider taking out tax fees protection insurance.
 The idea being that this should then cover all or most of the professional fees for liaising with HMRC in an enquiry scenario.
 Please let us know if you’re in this scenario and if this is potentially of interest to you.